loomio/loomio-docs/en/src/guides/board_processes/index.md

 ### Examples of out-of-session decisions

-**Decision about property purchase.**
+#### Decision about property purchase
 At the last board meeting, a property purchase was discussed.
 A director required an independent engineering report before making the decision.
 At the board meeting, the board agreed to purchase the property subject to a satisfactory engineering report.
-However as the purchase must be made before the next board meeting, the board agreed to upload the engineering report to Loomio when ready for discussion and to make the final decision for the property purchase on Loomio.
+However as the purchase must be made before the next board meeting, the board agreed to upload the engineering report to Loomio when ready, for discussion and to make the final decision for the property purchase on Loomio.

-**Decision to accept Directors and Officers Liability insurance** During the board meeting it was noted that the annual insurance renewal was coming up.
+#### Decision to accept Directors and Officers Liability insurance
+During the board meeting it was noted that the annual insurance renewal was coming up.
 As this was considered to be an administrative matter, the board agreed to use Loomio to discuss the renewal application, seek the required information from each director, submit the application and to accept the insurance renewal quote.

-**A security breach has occurred at one of our facilities** A break-in and theft of property has occurred that has put the corporation and staff at risk.
+#### A security breach has occurred at one of our facilities
+A break-in and theft of property has occurred that has put the corporation and staff at risk.
 Directors must be made aware of the event and risks, and evaluate an appropriate response.

-**A director has challenged the board about gender and diversity of board membership** The director has provided good reasons and evidence that the board should diversify membership to be more representative of the corporation.
+#### A director has challenged the board about gender and diversity of board membership
+The director has provided good reasons and evidence that the board should diversify membership to be more representative of the corporation.
 Directors need to digest the information, ask questions, discuss the issue and decide a response.

 ![](thread_insurance.png#width-90)